neggert/egauge-async/README.md

 ## Development

-This project now relies on [uv](https://github.com/astral-sh/uv) for dependency management and task execution.
+This project targets Python 3.10+ and relies on [uv](https://github.com/astral-sh/uv) for dependency management and task execution.
 After installing `uv`, create a virtual environment and install the project dependencies with

 ```bash
 uv sync --all-extras --dev